Free Trial

 The most important job for an SEO is to make sure that everyone is focused on the same metrics that benefit everyone’s goal.

-At the same time, given the complexity of ecommerce SEO strategies and the typical ecommerce site architecture, delivering successful campaigns without that single source of truth is near impossible.
+But given the complexity of ecommerce SEO strategies and the typical ecommerce site architecture, delivering successful campaigns without that single source of truth is near impossible.

 In this guide, we’ll show you two things: